ksu-is/clarity-ai/README.md

-# Skincare Routine Assistant
+# Clarity AI Assistant

-### This is a simple GenAI application that recommends a skincare routine based on a user's skin type and skin issues.
+### This is a simple GenAI application that recommends a skincare routine based on a user's skin type and skin concerns.

+#### Credit
+This application is based on https://github.com/mackenziemitchell6/SkincareRoutineAssistant.

 #### Setup
+* Note from Brittney: These are the instructions provided by the original creator.
+This will be changed once I make my own changes to the code.

 To try out the app on your local machine...
 1. First clone the repo into your desired location:
 ```git clone https://github.com/mackenziemitchell6/SkincareRoutineAssistant.git```